Samuel Ringgold (United States Army officer): Early life and career

 Ringgold was the son of Samuel Ringgold, a U.S. Congressman from Maryland.
-A younger brother, Cadwallader Ringgold, served in the navy, becoming a rear admiral.
+A younger brother, Cadwalader Ringgold, served in the navy, becoming a rear admiral.

 On July 24, 1818, Samuel Ringgold graduated 5th in a class of 23 from the United States Military Academy at West Point.
 He was commissioned a Second Lieutenant in the Artillery.

 In the early 1820s, Ringgold was on the staff of General Winfield Scott.
 At about that time, (roughly 1825) John Vanderlyn, then working in New York City, painted Ringgold's portrait.

 Ringgold's significant military innovations included the Ringgold military saddle and artillery techniques.
 Based on his research in Europe, he rewrote the Army's manual for artillery, which included the tactical concept of flying artillery—employing artillery pieces that could be moved quickly from place to place.
 The Army adapted his manual, "Instructions for Field Artillery" on March 6, 1845, and he was promoted to the rank of Major in acknowledgment of his military innovations.